-Notices convening general meetings must contain the legal mentions of Article 533bis7:129 §2 of the Belgian Companies and Associations Code and must be published in the Belgian Official Gazette, in at least one nationally distributed Dutch-language and one nationally distributed French-language newspaper and via media, of which may be reasonably expected that they ensure effective distribution of the information within the European Economic Area and are available quickly and in a non-discriminatory way, at least 30 days before and on the meetingcompany website.
+Notices convening general meetings must contain the legal mentions of Article 533bis of the Belgian Companies Code and must be published in the Belgian Official Gazette, in at least one nationally distributed Dutch-language and one nationally distributed French-language newspaper and via media, of which may be reasonably expected that they ensure effective distribution of the information within the European Economic Area and are available quickly and in a non-discriminatory way, at least 30 days before the meeting.

-Notice convening-In accordance with Article 2:32 of the meeting is given 30Companies and Associations Code, notices of meetings are communicated by e-mail or ordinary mail at least thirty days prior to the meeting to the holders of registered shares, convertible bonds or warrants that have been (Inschrijvingsrechten'/' droits de souscription'), holders of registered depositary receipts, issued with the company's cooperation, as well as of the company, and to the directors and the auditors; notice is given by standard letter unless the recipients have individually, explicitly and in writing elected to receive the notification by another means; no proof needs to be submitted to show that this formality has been completed.
+Notice convening the meeting is given 30 days prior to the meeting to holders of registered shares, bonds or warrants that have been issued with the company's cooperation, as well as to the directors and the auditors; notice is given by standard letter unless the recipients have individually, explicitly and in writing elected to receive the notification by another means; no proof needs to be submitted to show that this formality has been completed.